shanidan92/muza-metadata-server/playground/README.md

 ## Prerequisites

-- jq - used for formatting the API responses
+- jq installed (for JSON processing in the hook script)
-  - Install on Fedora: `sudo dnf install jq`
-  - Install on macOS: `brew install jq`
+- curl installed

 ## Quick Start